MTstateIntroStats/SpIntro-Stats/README.md

   -- for 1 and 2 categorical variables, user will type counts into a form.
       Click [Use These Data] to proceed.

-  -- Other varaible types get a choice:
+  -- Other variable types get a choice:
      select existing data frame,
      Upload a local csv file,
+     Type or paste into a text box (Currently only for 1 Quant.)
-     type or copy into a table using rhandsontable
+     Type or copy into a table using rhandsontable
        --- need to allow user to set the number of rows.

  * Descriptive stats and plots are created to suit the type of data.